kid1carus/SDIE/README.md

 # IMPORTANT INFO

-If you have an A5-A12X device, open 'A5-A12X.bat'
+If you have an A5-A12X device, open 'SDIE.bat'

 If you are UNSURE what device you have, visit https://bit.ly/2kepwpD